 I do think that it influences fashion today.
 It’s interesting how a new collection sells out, especially since it’s so expensive.

-The post Reminiscing on amazing 1980s Gaultier with a Rock Star collector first appeared on Vintage Junior Gaultier Clothes.
+The post Reminiscing on amazing 1980s Gaultier with a Rock Star collector first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>